kubernetes/enhancements/keps/sig-scheduling/785-scheduler-component-config-api/README.md

 ## Summary

 The kube-scheduler configuration API `kubescheduler.config.k8s.io` was in alpha for several releases.
 We graduated it to beta in 1.19 as `v1beta1`.
-In 1.22, we introduced `v1beta2`.
-In 1.23, we plan to introduce `v1beta3`
+We introduced `v1beta2` and `v1beta3` in 1.22 and 1.23 respectively.

 ## Motivation